AEW News: Cody Rhodes Discusses Criticism Over AEW’s Lack Of Black Wrestlers

 “We wanted to put out a product that’s congruent with today’s society and is a snapshot of what America looks like.
 I think we’re doing a good job but that work is never finished.”

-Some of AEW’s black performers have been showcased on the shows, but Rhodes revealed that the company has only revealed 40 percent of its roster and we can expect more diversity going forward.
+Some of AEW’s black performers have been showcased on the shows, but Rhodes said that the company has only revealed 40 percent of its roster and that we can expect more diversity going forward.

 This handshake between @SammyGuevara & @CodyRhodes post-match speaks volumes. #AEWDynamite #AEW pic.twitter.com/oxLA6ywWgd